TALK THROUGH ITSupporting Mental Health for adults, children & teenagers

 Solution Focused Brief Therapy (SFBT) was developed as a variant of Brief Therapy, an approach created by Steve de Shazer and Insoo Kim Berg and colleagues at the Brief Family Therapy Centre in Milwaukee in 1978.

 The solution focused approach was created in order to move away from the problem and look for times when the problem was happening less or not at all - it looked for the exception.
-In developing discussion around hopes for the future instead of trying to evaluate the problem behaviour, Solution Focused Therapy helps us to notice that even entrenched and chronic problems had times when they were less pronounced.
+In developing discussion around hopes for the future instead of trying to evaluate the problem behaviour (the basis of Cognitive Behavioural Therapy), Solution Focused Therapy helps us to notice that even entrenched and chronic problems have times when they were less pronounced.
 The client, can therefore identify small changes that could take place in order to bring about change.

 Solution focused therapy looks at changing the thought pattern - what would life be like if the problem was no longer there?